InfantEudora/sparta_ion/README.md

 ----------------

 The firmware running your bike's motor, consists of three parts:
-0. A bootloader, started on powerup.
+ - A bootloader, started on powerup.
-0. The actual firmware, called application executed by the bootloader.
+ - The actual firmware, called application executed by the bootloader.
-0. Configuration memory, stored in ROM.
+ - Configuration memory, stored in ROM.

 The bootloader uses two blocks to identify the harware it's running on, and what firmware should be loaded.
 The firware uses one block to read/write settings, which are currently the strain gauge calibration.

-TODO:
+If you wan't to build a control PCB, use the latest revision of 3phasecntrl.

+New Hardare Revision Wishlist:
  - Crystal
- - ESD on HALL input.
+ - ESD protection on HALL input.
+(REV2)
- -